chharvey/counterpoint-proposals/issues/96-remove-void-type.md

 ## Out-Of-Bounds and Out-Of-Range Access
 As before, when using regular access on static types like tuples/records, the typer will report a TypeError if the accessor does not exist on the binding object.
 If that type-checking is bypassed (e.g. via a type claim), then some other sort of error may result.

-If both the binding object and accessor are foldable, then the compiler wil report an VoidErrorOutOfBounds for regular access.
+If both the binding object and accessor are foldable, then the compiler will report a VoidErrorOutOfBounds for regular access.

 If however the binding object or accessor are *not* foldable, the compiler won’t report any errors; instead, the runtime will throw an ExceptionIndexOutOfBounds or ExceptionKeyOutOfRange respectively.
-This was previosly not implmented.
+This was previously not implemented.

 ```cp
 let list: int[]   = List.<int>([2, 3]);